-Welcome to the 6th episode of the He Said/She Said Podcast with Hasseman Marketing!
-This podcast is designed to give an inside look at projects we are working on and the challenges we are facing!
+It’s time for Episode 41 of the He Said She Said Podcast with Hasseman Marketing!
+This podcast is designed to give an inside look at being married and being entrepreneurs and the projects we are working on and the challenges we are facing!
+We talk about business, family, community and more.
 So listen in and let us know what you think!

 On this episode we talk about…